section-engineering-education/engineering-education/articles/how-to-control-dark-mode-in-react-native-using-redux/index.md

 ### STEP 1: Setup simple screens with React Native paper
 Our first step is to set up simple screens using the components from the react-native-paper UI library.

-To do that, we need to create a directory named **./screens** and inside the directory, we need to create two new files called `Home.js` and `Setting.js`.
+To do this, we need to create a directory named **./screens** and inside the directory, we need to create two new files called `Home.js` and `Setting.js`.

 In the Home.js file, we need to import the components from the react-native-paper package as directed in the code snippet below: